nuttycom/lambdaconf-2016/slides.md

 of our program.
 We're free to let the *human* concerns of what pieces of functionality "make sense" together guide our design.

+What I've written out here is a short proof of the fact that function composition is associative.

 </aside>

 <div class="fragment">